mustysimsek/mustysimsek/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on programming
-- 🌱 I am learning ASP.Net Core along with best practice and solid principles.
-- 🤔 I'm looking for a role where I can fully develop my skills in this direction.
+- 🌱 I'm currently working as a full stack developer
 - 📫 How to reach me: musty_simsek@hotmail.com

 ### Connect my: